kerryspchang/owen/README.md

 If you can run wsk activation list without issue you are probably all set.

-Note that web requires Node 6 or later.
+Note that owen requires Node 6 or later.